 Interested in becoming a tourist and roaming the natural habitat/sanctuary of the elephants for a full day?
 Discover more about it in today’s post.

 The History Of Elephants In Thailand

-Elephants in Thailand are very much ingrained with the culture and industry of the country.
+Elephants in Thailand are very much ingrained in the culture and industry of the country.
 The main reason behind this is because this tall and mighty animal has stood alongside the locals may it be for labor, tourism, (elephant riding) transportation, or tribal wars.
 Given their towering form and religious significance, elephants are viewed as sacred animals by the Buddhists and were even used as emblems for royalty.
-But perhaps you are wondering, what makes a Thai elephant significant than other creatures in the kingdom?
+But perhaps you are wondering, what makes a Thai elephant more significant than other creatures in the kingdom?
 Here are a few reasons why:

 - The elephants in Thailand are primarily used in warfare due to their massive size and amazing strength.
-Based on historical records, the people have been utilizing them since the 1500s and are dressing them up with armors.
+Based on historical records, the people have been utilizing them since the 1500s and are dressing them up with armor.
 Also, they prove to play a significant role in winning battles against the Khmer, Malay, and Burmese.

 - Given that a single step of an elephant is much bigger than what we can do as humans, the natives ride them and mainly uses them for transportation between Chiang Mai and Chiang Saen.
 Elephant riding is still present today, but it is mainly for the tourism industry, so the trails are shorter than traditional.

 - Thailand’s elephants are also used for agricultural work in northern Thailand, where they became part of everyday plowing and the illegal logging industry.

 - Famous Thai kings are also allowed to become owners of several white elephants (also known as pink elephants, ช้างเผือก, or chang phueak) since this is known as a sign of royalty and power.
 In fact, it was even used in today’s naval flag.